Gabe-Levin/HyperCasualArcade/README.md

 # Hyper Casual Arcade
-This online arcade was created as a testing playground for different
+This online arcade was created as a testing playground for using vanilla javascript to code arcade games from scratch.
+At the moment the games included are pong, snake, and flappy bird.
+The fontend interface was developed using React.
+Try to get a high score and have fun! :snake:

 <p align="center">
   <img src="client/public/imgs/readme/20220521_Screenshots.png" />
 </p>